Fade vs Waylay matchup in Valorant

 The Initiator (Fade) vs Duelist (Waylay) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Fade's Initiator abilities serve different purposes than Waylay's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Initiator abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Fade's Initiator toolkit may excel at certain aspects while Waylay's Duelist kit counters others.
-The Fade advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Waylay advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Fade has favorable matchups against 15 agents and unfavorable matchups against 11 agents in Valorant.
-Fade's strongest matchup is against KAY/O with a 90.0% win rate.
-The most challenging matchup is Phoenix at 35.5% win rate.
+Fade has favorable matchups against 18 agents and unfavorable matchups against 8 agents in Valorant.
+Fade's strongest matchup is against Gekko with a 80.0% win rate.
+The most challenging matchup is Brimstone at 44.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Fade matchup win rates and combat stats in Valorant (Patch 12.04)
+Fade matchup win rates and combat stats in Valorant (Patch 12.08)

 Opponent